-Students are charged the sundries fee for every trimester at the Academy, with the exception of the internship trimester.
-If students opt to spend a trimester on a study abroad programme, they are also exempt from paying sundries fees for the trimester they are away from the Academy.
+Students are charged the sundries fee for every trimester at the Academy, with the exception of the undergraduate internship trimester.
+If students opt to spend a trimester on a study abroad programme, they are also exempt from paying sundries fees for the trimester they are away from the Academy, with one exception.
+Undergraduate students must continue to pay the leasing fee for their laptop computers even while they are studying abroad.